 1. Form of Submission

-Enter in accordance with data input screen via the screen "To submit a paper".
-Follow the guidelines separately described for preparing the body of the paper, tables and figures, and terminologies.
+Enter in accordance with data input screen via the “To submit a manuscript.”
+Follow the guidelines attached separately for the body of the manuscript, tables and figures, and terminology.

 2. Application Software

-Designate one author for liaison with the Editorial Committee.
+Designate one corresponding author for liaison with the Editorial Committee.

 4. Composition of Contributions

 4.1.
 Manuscripts should be submitted in one PDF format file including a title sheet, abstract (keywords), body, references, explanations of tables and figures, and tables and figures.